adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 ## Augmenting host objects

 Polyfills *must* augment host and native objects in order to plug missing gaps.
-The problem being that augmenting host objects and (to a slightly lesser extent) native objects is ill-advised and has been for well over a decade by experts including Richard Cornford, David Mark, Thomas Lahn and Kangax &mdash; the latter of which published two dedicated articles on the subject entitled *What's wrong with extending the DOM?* [[0](#ref0)] and *Extending native built-ins* [[1](#ref1)].
+The problem being that augmenting host objects and (to a slightly lesser extent) native objects is ill-advised and has been for well over a decade by experts including Richard Cornford, David Mark, Thomas Lahn and Kangax&mdash;the latter of which published two dedicated articles on the subject entitled *What's wrong with extending the DOM?* [[0](#ref0)] and *Extending native built-ins* [[1](#ref1)].
 Here is a choice snippet below, but I highly advise reading the entire article:

 > &ldquo;In fact, DOM extension seemed so temptingly useful [...].
 But what hides behind this seemingly innocuous practice is a huge load of trouble. [...] the downsides of this approach far outweigh any benefits.&rdquo;